patrickburns2557/KHInsiderAlbumDownloader/README.md

 Where the input file contains 1 album link per line

 To have albums with multiple discs be seperated into disc subfolders, i.e. Disc 1, Disc 2, etc, add a -d argument to the script call.
+Any albums that don't have separate discs will be downloaded normally.
 ```
 Example:
 ```